Cookie Run: OvenBreak

 It should be noted that this graphic no longer exists in the files since sometime during 2017.

 In Multiplay item.png at the top left corner, an image of a realistic banana is present.
-It's most likely a test item, placeholder, or a joke.
+It's most likely a test item, placeholder, a leftover from a scrapped feature, or a joke.
+It'd fit right in with the assets used in the GingerBright's Travelogue!
+April Fools event for 2020 (which similarly featured realistic graphics), but this was in the files long before then, and wasn't used in that event.

 |...But what does it mean?|